flatiron-school/postwork.flatironschool.com/_includes/general/intro.md

 Be a unicorn, know it all.

-Most importantly, <b>apply your learning</b>: <em>always be building</em>.
+Most importantly, <em>apply your learning</em>.
+Always be building!
 Use these resources as jumping off points for building new things.

 Think of using a simple domain (maybe [TodoMVC](http://todomvc.com/)) so that as you learn new languages and frameworks, you can implement that same problem over and over again.